jim-easterbrook/Photini/src/doc/other/installation.rst

 If you would like to have a local copy of the Photini documentation, and have downloaded or cloned the source files, you can install `Sphinx <http://sphinx-doc.org/index.html>`_ and then "compile" the documentation::

-   sudo pip install sphinx
+   sudo pip3 install sphinx
-   python utils/build_docs.py
+   python3 utils/build_docs.py

 Open ``doc/html/index.html`` with a web browser to read the local documentation.